marcopennekamp/lore/specification/expressions.md

 A **variable expression** is an expression that evaluates to the value of its named variable.
 A variable expression may also evaluate to the function value of a multi-function with the same name.

+Variable **identifiers** may be a combination of letters, numbers, underscores, and question marks.

 ###### Syntax Example

 ```